Cleaning a Polarimeter Sample Cell – Video Transcript

 Reassembly is the same process in reverse.
 Just remember that the washer goes outside the glasses.

-The cell is now ready to be used again
+The polarimeter cell is clean and now ready to be used again.